First of all, WHOA! What!? Wait a minute here… What’s really going on?

 In our hours of research, we have not found a direct link between any Cellucor product and deaths.
 From what we’ve gathered, it appears that there have been deaths associated with DMAA, and DMAA was once an ingredient in C4 Extreme.

-According to Healthtrends.com, there have been several deaths associated with taking DMAA.
-Their site also goes in to several of the adverse side-effects associated with this stimulant.
+According to nytimes.com, there have been deaths associated with taking DMAA in supplements.
+The article also goes in to detail on lawsuits and bans that have occurred.
 However, nothing here specifically states that someone took C4 and died.

 In researching further, we found that there have been deaths associated with people taking products containing DMAA, however, the information is somewhat vague and does not specify what products, how much DMAA was consumed, or if these products were taking with other chemical substances.